Menu

 27. Spend some time with little ones

-There are many ways to spend time with children after your kids leave home, including volunteering at schools, reading to toddlers at the library, or teaching Sunday School — which is how my husband and I stayed involved with little ones after our girls grew up.
+There are many ways to spend time with children after your kids leave home, including volunteering at schools, reading to toddlers at the library, or teaching Sunday School — which, for a few years, is how my husband and I stayed involved with little ones when our girls were teens.

 28. Connect with extended family

 After your children leave home, getting together with your parents and siblings is a great way to fill the need for connection.
-And, if your family is spread out across the country or world, you might even want to plan a reunion!

 29. Adopt a pet